skippyr/chinatown/README.md

 ## Starting Point

-The Chinatown project is a ZSH-theme with a dragon and flames.
+The Chinatown project is a dual-line ZSH-theme with a dragon and flames.
 It is inspired by the [Agnoster theme](https://github.com/agnoster/agnoster-zsh-theme).

 Right below, there is a preview that you check out.

 ![](./images/preview.png)

 In the preview, the Chinatown theme was used in the Kitty terminal with the [Flamerial theme](https://github.com/skippyr/flamerial).
-Font used was Fira Code Medium Nerd Font.
+Font used was Fira Code (Medium) Nerd Font.

 The colors used in the theme may vary in your setup, as it depends on the terminal emulator's theme you are using.